DeepTrackAI/DeepTrack2/README.md

 # DeepTrack 2.0

 DeepTrack is a comprehensive deep learning framework for digital microscopy.
-We provide tools to create physical simulations of customizable optical systems, to generate and train models, and to analyze experimental data.
+We provide tools to create physical simulations of customizable optical systems, to generate and train neural network models, and to analyze experimental data.

 ## Getting started